Ad Mitigation

 1. Immediate action

-• Analyze the impact: Assess the extent of your ad blocker revenue loss and identify which user segments are most affected by ad blockers.
+• Assess the extent of your ad blocker revenue loss and identify which user segments are most affected by ad blockers.
 This data will inform your recovery strategy.

-• Review existing strategy: Evaluate the effectiveness of your current ad setup, including ad formats, targeting, and user experience.
-Look for areas for improvement that can potentially reduce ad blocking triggers.
+• Evaluate the effectiveness of your current ad setup, including ad formats, targeting, and user experience.
+Look for areas for improvement that can potentially reduce ad-blocking triggers.

 2. Implement recovery strategies